 What Is a Good Tesla Financing Credit Score?

 Tesla doesn’t have any official guidelines regarding credit scores available online.
-While your credit score is an important factor that auto lenders will consider, it’s important to keep in mind that they also look at other factors.
+While your credit score is an important factor that auto lenders will consider, they also consider other factors.

-These factors include your income, your current level of debt, and how much you’re willing to pay as a down payment.
-For instance, a buyer with an excellent credit score might qualify for a higher APR compared to a buyer with a lower credit score and a stronger income.
+These factors include your income, current debt level, and how much you’re willing to pay as a down payment.
+For instance, a buyer with an excellent credit score might qualify for a higher APR than a buyer with a lower credit score and a stronger income.

-On average, buyers have a score of 700 or above when applying for a Tesla loan.
-You’ll qualify for a better APR and save on the cost of borrowing if you have a score in the excellent range (above 780).
+On average, buyers score 700 or above when applying for a Tesla loan.
+You’ll qualify for a better APR and save on the cost of borrowing if you score in the excellent range (above 780).

-Tesla may or may not approve your application if you have a score below 700.
-If you’re somewhere in the good range, Tesla will look at other factors like your income and debt level to make a decision.
+Tesla may or may not approve your application if your score is below 700.
+If you’re somewhere in the good range, Tesla will consider other factors like your income and debt level to make a decision.

 Does Tesla finance bad credit?
-It’s unlikely that you will qualify for a Tesla auto loan with a poor or fair credit score.
+You will unlikely qualify for a Tesla auto loan with a poor or fair credit score.

 See Related: Best Alternatives to Yahoo!
 Finance